jamarphi/pen_engine/README.md

 The W key is used to pan the camera forward and the S key is used to pan the camera backwards.

+Click can be used to rotate the camera around on Windows and Linux, the space bar is used for Mac.

 3D items can be transformed with:

     - pen::_3d::Scale(pen::Item3D* item, float sx, float sy, float sz);